Bob Artley: Retirement

 After his retirement, he continued drawing feature panels that were syndicated by Extra Newspaper Features Syndicate based at the Rochester (MN) Post-Bulletin.
 He also began writing his other books, including Christmas on the Farm, Living With Cows, and Country School Days – all richly illustrated with his drawings of rural and farm life.
 His books netted a substantial fan base in farming communities throughout the U.S. and Canada.
 His works were popular among rural regions of Europe as they were a study in life on the farm in the first years of the previous century regardless of country or geographical region.
 Through the 1990s, Artley made appearances on local talk shows, including Minneapolis' popular "Boone & Erickson Show" broadcast by WCCO-AM radio, to spin his stories of farm life.
 In 2007, many of Artley's cartoons were donated to Minnesota West Community and Technical College.

 With wife Ginny, he had four children: Jeannie, Robert, Steven, and Joan (Artley) Sterner.
 Daughter Jeannie died at the age of 54 after a battle with breast cancer.
 After his wife's death, Artley's book about their life together led to meeting his second wife Margaret (Hawes).
 Margaret, whose spouse had also died from Alzheimers, contacted Artley and they corresponded for a time.
-The couple was married in 1995 and resettled to Akron, OH.
+The couple was married in 1995 and resettled to Akron, Ohio.

 All three of Artley's surviving children collaborated on his last book, Memories of A Farm Kitchen, after Artley suffered a series of strokes while putting the book together.
 Rob, a retired school administrator, who has a monthly opinion column in his hometown Rochester Post-Bulletin, helped in final composing and received co-author credit.
 Steve, who followed in his father's footsteps as an editorial cartoonist, and Joan, an illustrator, helped their father with the book's artwork.
 Artley died a little over a year after publication, at the age of 94, and his inurnment was near his boyhood home in the Hampton Cemetery.
 He was survived by his three children, five step-children, 11 grandchildren, 13 great-grandchildren, 10 step-grandchildren, and 12 step-great-grandchildren.